kljensen/cleanup-heroku/README.md

 ## Example Usage

 The shell script has two commands: `list` and `destroy`.
-The `list` command produces pipe-delimited output showing the following detail about each of your apps: the app name, the app's buildpack (language), the app's release date (when you last deployed), the date of the latest logs for the app, and the app's URL.
+The `list` command produces pipe-delimited output showing the following detail about each of your
+apps: the app name, the app's buildpack (language), the app's release date (when you last deployed), the date of the latest logs for the app, and the app's URL.
 If an app hasn't been active in a log time, the logs can be empty and in that case the date of the latest log is `null`.
-Also, the last log date is not necessarily the last date at which the app received traffic; sometimes your app is restarted by Heroku and The output looks like the following:
+Also, the last log date is not necessarily the last date at which the app received traffic; sometimes your app is restarted by Heroku.
+The `list` command only shows those applications that you own and not applications on which you are a collaborator.
+The output looks like the following:

 ```
 >  ./cleanup-heroku.sh list -c